xianshenglu/microfocus-hiring/jd-list-detail.md

 - Solid English communication capabilities (verbal and written).
 - Experience in team leading and development methodology is an advantage.
 - Experience in Android App development and Android OS reverse engineering is an advantage.

+### PPM / Senior Java Software Engineer / 月薪 20-40K / 7026439

+**Job Description:**

+We are seeking a senior Java engineer who will be working on a global J2EE enterprise application.
+You will be part of agile team to specify, design, implement and maintain a global application, use analytical skills to troubleshoot issues and work with different stakeholders to deliver best solutions.
+You will have opportunities to talk to global customers, meet with difficult and interesting technical challenges, and design/implement a global J2EE enterprise application.

+**Essential Attributes:**

+- Smart, quick learner
+- Self-Starter, able to work with minimum supervision
+- Analytical mindset and good problem-solving skills
+- Excellent written and verbal communication
+- Ability to work as part of a team

+**Required Skills:**

+- Working experience as a Java Software Engineer
+- **Proficient in PL/SQL coding and optimizing**
+- **Good command of Oracle performance reports and diagnosis tools**
+- **Good knowledge of popular Java frameworks like Spring, Hibernate, MQ etc**
+- Good knowledge of PostgreSQL is a plus
+- Good knowledge of React/Angular is a plus
+- Good knowledge of AWS, K8S, shell is a plus
+- Experience in data warehouse and ETL is a plus
+- Good Written English skills

+**Education And Work Experiences:**

+- BS/MS in Computer Science or related work experience
+- 5+ years in software industry

 ### UFTM / Backend Engineer / 月薪 10-16K / 7023129